The report may have shocked some American workers.

 A study in the Journal of Occupational and Environmental Medicine drew a direct correlation between the hours that people work in a week and the risk of heart attack.

 People who worked 55 hours a week were 16 percent more likely to develop risk for heart attack when compared to those who worked 45 hours a week.
 People who put in a 65-hour workweek saw their risk increase by 33 percent.

-A 2014 study by the journal Psychosomatic Medicine said those with high job strain had a 45 percent higher chance of developing diabetes than those with low job strain.
+A by the journal Psychosomatic Medicine said those with high job strain had a 45 percent higher chance of developing diabetes than those with low job strain.

 Feeling overworked can also wreak havoc on your mental health.
 Stress is correlated with 75 percent to 90 percent of medical visits, according to the American Institute of Stress.
 It’s estimated to cost the U.S. economy approximately $600 billion annually.

 All work and no play

 Schulte contends that Americans live by the motto “work hard, play hard.”
 But around 1980, the notion of “work hard” started to take on a new meaning.
 Now we don’t even play hard, she noted.

 Today, job sectors such as finance, law, and technology appear to demand that employees give their lives to their job.

 What’s more, studies show that working extra hours all the time doesn’t really do much to boost a company’s bottom line, Schulte noted.

 For example, Japan is known for its long work days, but the country has one of the lowest productivity rates.
 Norway, which boasts an average workweek of 37.5 hours, has some of the highest productivity rates.
 The productivity in the United States is on par with France, which also has a workweek with less than 40 hours.